Airport Taxi Shuttle Vans are always standing by at the Airport Curb.

 From the Highway, follow the signs to the beach/ Malecon/ Harbor.
 Salvatierra street is the main street going directly to the waterfront.
 Turn Left on Deportivo and then a right at the first street which is Benito Juarez.
 Continue straight towards water and go left on Calle Davis.
-(Police Station on Corner.).
-4th place on left.
+We are 4th place on left.
 Big black steel gates and a HUGE mako shark on the wall!
 65/ 69 Davis St at the corner of Agua Dulce st.

 Go to the waterfront and then

 From the south end of the Harbor/ Marina, turn up the short dirt road at the lifesize sculpture of the whale shark.
 This is Agua Dulce street.
 Straight ahead you will see our black steel gate with sailfish.
 Gate is usually unlocked during business hours and the current code will be sent to you if you are planning to arrive in the night.
 Address 69 Norte Calle Davis at the corner of Agua Dulce St.

 The Hotel is not seen from the street, we are behind a privacy wall so look for the big black gate with El Tiburon sign or the Mako shark on the blue front wall!
 There is a big mural and sign on the back wall as you look through our big black gate.

 If lost, call Liz at 044-613-111-1614 Mex Cell phone for help.
 Office 135-2536 Taxis all know our Hotel.
 Rental Car info on FAQ page..... keep reading- go to FAQ's